 Types of contributions:

 We accept a variety of article formats for publication, such as:

 - Photo essays of up to ten images (with text of max.
-1000 words including footnotes, but excluding list of references and image captions).
+1000 words including endnotes, but excluding list of references and image captions).

 Please provide max.
 10 keywords.
 We enter these into the DOI protocols.